 Why is My Settlement Payment Delayed?

-- Your lawyer is paying liens: If your case is long-lived or very complex, it can take some time for your attorney to review all of your medical bills and other costs and send checks to the appropriate parties.
+• Your lawyer is paying liens: If your case is long-lived or very complex, it can take some time for your attorney to review your medical bills and other costs and send checks to the appropriate parties.

-- Your lawyer is negotiating liens: In some cases, your attorney may negotiate various invoices on your behalf before they submit payment.
-If you need to expedite your settlement check, discuss a split payment with your attorney.
+• Your lawyer is negotiating liens: Sometimes, your attorney may negotiate various invoices on your behalf before they submit payment.
+Discuss a split payment with your attorney if you need to expedite your settlement check.
 They may be able to cut a check for a portion of your payment while withholding a certain amount for bills and fees.
 Once everything is paid, they can send any remaining amount to you in a second check.